rachfop/takomo-docs/docs/organizations/member-accounts.md

 ### Description

-For documentation purposes, you can provide a short description for an account with `description` key.
+For documentation purposes, you can provide a short description for an account with the **description** key.

 #### Example: Setting account description